Fighting blood cancer more effectively

-Newswise — Multiple myeloma is a rare blood cancer caused by the uncontrolled multiplication of abnormal plasma cells.
-These plasma cells are a special type of white blood cells that play an important role in the immune system by producing essential antibodies in the bone marrow and lymph nodes.
+Myeloma is a scarce blood tumor resulting from the unchecked proliferation of unusual plasma cells.
+These plasma cells are a distinct variety of leukocytes that perform a crucial function in the immune system by creating vital antibodies in the lymph nodes and bone marrow.

-Despite an increasing number of approved drugs and treatment approaches such as immunotherapy becoming available, the disease is still not curable.
-The average life expectancy of patients after diagnosis is only five years.
+Despite the availability of more drugs and treatment options, including immunotherapy, the illness remains incurable.
+Patients have an average life expectancy of only five years after being diagnosed.

-One of the main challenges is the cancer’s tendency to return even after treatment.
-This is because treatment makes the cancer cells more resistant to the drugs used, until eventually, after several rounds of treatment, no effective options remain.
+The major obstacle is the cancer's propensity to recur despite treatment.
+This is due to the fact that treatment increases the cancer cells' resistance to the administered drugs, eventually rendering all available options ineffective after multiple rounds of treatment.

-To address this issue, ETH researchers have adapted their screening platform to look for ways out of this problem, and thereby offering new hope for more successful treatment outcomes.
+In an effort to tackle this problem, ETH scientists have modified their screening platform to search for solutions and provide new prospects for more successful treatment outcomes.

 Biopsies under the microscope

-The researchers are using a high-throughput screening method called pharmacoscopy, developed by Professor Berend Snijder, to test the effectiveness of various treatments on the patient’s cancer cells.
+The team is utilizing a high-throughput screening technique known as pharmacoscopy, which was created by Professor Berend Snijder, to assess the efficacy of different treatments on the cancer cells of each patient.

-This state-of-the-art method allows for several hundred different treatment combinations to be tested simultaneously outside the body.
-By analysing the reactions of the cells to each treatment, they can determine which method holds the most promise for each patient.
+This cutting-edge approach enables hundreds of distinct treatment combinations to be examined simultaneously outside the body.
+By analyzing the cell's response to each treatment, the team can determine which strategy holds the greatest potential for each individual patient.

-To do this, the cells from the biopsies are placed in special plates with 384 small wells, each containing a different combination of potential treatment substances.
-After 24 hours, the cells are stained using different antibodies, and their reactions are evaluated using images generated by automated microscopy.
-A deep-learning algorithm is then used to identify and classify the cell types.
-The process is largely automated, allowing for efficient and accurate analysis of the results.
+To achieve this, the biopsied cells are positioned in specialized plates with 384 small wells, each with a different blend of prospective treatment compounds.
+After 24 hours, the cells are marked with distinct antibodies, and their reactions are evaluated using images captured by automated microscopy.
+A deep-learning algorithm is subsequently employed to recognize and categorize the various cell types.
+The process is mostly automated, resulting in efficient and precise analysis of the outcomes.

 138 biopsies individually tested

-The researchers used pharmacoscopy to closely examine 138 bone marrow biopsies from 89 myeloma patients with different stages of multiple myeloma, including newly diagnosed and untreated, as well as patients that underwent multiple treatment rounds.
+The scientists employed pharmacoscopy to meticulously investigate 138 bone marrow biopsies from 89 myeloma patients with varying stages of the disease, ranging from newly diagnosed and untreated to patients who had undergone several rounds of treatment.

-The goal was to observe the behaviour of cancer cells in response to various approved drugs and drug combinations in each biopsy.
-Based on the cells’ appearance, the researchers could determine the best treatment option for each patient.
+The objective was to observe how the cancer cells reacted to various approved drugs and drug combinations in each biopsy.
+By analyzing the cells' characteristics, the team could determine the most effective treatment alternative for each patient.

-Although the Snijder lab had previously used pharmacoscopy in similar studies on other types of blood cancer, such as lymphomas and leukaemias, the platform had to be adapted for this myeloma study.
+Although the Snijder laboratory had previously applied pharmacoscopy in comparable investigations on other types of blood cancer, such as lymphomas and leukemias, the platform had to be customized for this specific myeloma study.

 Hope for more effective treatments

-The groundbreaking work done by the researchers at ETH and University Hospital Zurich offers hope for more effective treatments for multiple myeloma.
-By using Pharmacoscopy to test hundreds of treatments, the researchers were able to identify new, more effective treatment options for each patient.
+The pioneering research carried out by the team at ETH and University Hospital Zurich provides optimism for more efficient treatment options for multiple myeloma.
+By using pharmacoscopy to analyze hundreds of treatments, the scientists were able to identify novel and more effective treatment choices for each patient.

-This new personalized medicine approach is transferable to the clinic and can thus help doctors find the best option for their patients at an early stage.
-"First, however, we will have to validate the method further in clinical trials," says Snijder.
+This innovative personalized medicine approach is translatable to the clinic, allowing doctors to identify the optimal treatment alternative for their patients at an early stage.
+"Nevertheless, we must first verify the technique more extensively in clinical trials," Snijder remarked.

-Now, the Snijder lab wants to develop the platform further to expand its use to solid tumours.
-Unlike blood cancers, solid tumours must first be dissociated to a certain degree before they can be tested in the 384-well plate format.
-They are currently adapting the screening platform for brain tumours, among others.
+The Snijder laboratory intends to enhance the platform and broaden its application to solid tumors.
+Unlike blood cancers, solid tumors must be partially dissociated before they can be tested in the 384-well plate format.
+The team is currently adapting the screening platform to accommodate brain tumors, among other solid tumors.

 MEDIA CONTACTRegister for reporter access to contact details